Lithium Battery Recycling & Lifecycle Management

 The 2025 workshop will focus on challenges at scale: from harmonizing regulatory compliance across jurisdictions, to enabling profitable LFP recycling, integrating recycled materials into new battery production and the possibility of large-scale battery reuse.
 Attendees will also examine emerging technologies, safety and logistics improvements, and market implications of evolving policies and regulations.

-This year’s workshop culminates in an optional, guided tour of Redwood Materials, a leader in domestic battery material recovery.
+This year’s workshop culminates in optional, guided tours of the recycling facilities of Redwood Materials and Aqua Metals, two leaders in domestic battery recycling and material recovery.

 If your company is navigating the transition to circular battery practices, or aiming to lead it, this is the workshop to attend.